Is the Canadian Real Estate Market a Bubble?

 Mortgage Sandbox Analysis

-Our risk assessment concludes that most of the larger Canadian cities are moderately vulnerable, a few are highly vulnerable.
-Ottawa and Edmonton are the least vulnerable.
+Our risk assessment concludes that most of the larger Canadian cities are moderately vulnerable, with Kelowna and Calgary being the most vulnerable.

-Concerned by real estate market risk, CMHC and the Canadian Federal Bank Regulator began enacting policies as far back as 2008 to reduce how much Canadians could borrow.
+Concerned by real estate market risk, CMHC and the Canadian Federal Bank Regulator began enacting policies in 2008 to reduce the amount Canadians could borrow.

 The continued government interventions show unabated concern about elevated household debt levels and potentially unsustainable home values.